Colmar in Winter: 17 Fairytale & Festive Things to Do

 Go shopping at the Colmar Covered Market.

+The endless variety of vendors assembled here sell the best authentic Alsatian products, all locally sourced.
 Curated by the artisanal traditions and expertise of the local farmers, this market is a great emblem of Colmar’s heritage and culture.

-Soak in the lively atmosphere, watch the locals go about their day, enjoy a coffee, do some shopping, try some new food — honestly, Colmar’s market is always worth a pause.
+Whatever the weather is like, you can shop here all year round since the market is entirely covered from the outside elements.
+Soak in the lively atmosphere, watch the locals go about their day, enjoy a coffee, do some shopping, try some new food — honestly, Colmar’s market is always worth the visit.

 Visit the stunning St. Martin’s Church.

-The Saint Martin Cathedral is well worth a quick visit, and lucky for your wallet, entry is free!
+This cathedral is well worth a quick visit, and lucky for your wallet, entry is free!

 Wander around picture-perfect Little Venice

-This is where all the typical features of Colmar are most prominent — and it’s what makes the town feature so high on many people’s list of the top French towns and villages!
+If you’ve ever searched Colmar before, Little Venice is usually the top search result when it comes to images.
+All the typical features of Colmar’s architecture are prominent here.
+It’s what makes the town feature so high on many people’s list of the top French towns and villages!

 Get in the festive spirit at the Christmas Market.

+One of the perks of the German influence in Alsace is the amazing Christmas Markets.
 You’ve probably heard of Strasbourg’s Christmas Market (or read about in our guide to Strasbourg in winter), which is amongst the oldest and most important in Europe.

-Colmar’s actually has several Christmas markets, spread across mainly the Old Town and Little Venice areas.
+Colmar actually has several Christmas markets, spread across mainly the Old Town and Little Venice areas.

+No matter the market, delicious Alsatian street food specialities await.
 Don’t miss the cookies, aromatic roasted almonds, and, of course, mulled wine (vin chaud in French, glühwein in German).

 Explore more Christmas markets on a day tour (of three countries!).

+Not enough Christmas market action?
 This international Christmas market tour will bring you to three different Christmas markets… in three different countries (great for country counters — I see you, I am you!)

 Start by visiting the fortified town of Neuf-Brisach in France, also part of the Alsace region.
 It’s a UNESCO site, plus its Christmas market is adorable!
+Then, you’ll cross your first border of the day to head into Germany, where you’ll visit the excellent Christmas market of Freiburg, a sight definitely worth seeing.

 And then there’s one final border to hop — Basel in Switzerland, where you’ll see its dazzling Christmas market all lit up at night when it’s at its most festive.
+Three countries and three Christmas markets all in one easy day — that’s what I call convenience!

 Learn about the origins of the Statue of Liberty.

 Did you know that New York’s Statue of Liberty has its roots in Colmar?
+Yes, Colmar is the birthplace of French sculptor Frédéric Auguste Bartholdi, where he grew up before moving to Paris to study art.

 He traveled to Egypt and Yemen, notably to pitch ideas for grand monuments at Port Said, all of which were declined — but that would later lead to his greater feats of architecture later in his life.
+Eventually, in 1871, Bartholdi arrived in America and was quickly inspired.

 The idea for the now-iconic New York monument was allegedly presented by a French historian (whose identity isn’t really clear) as a celebration of the first 100 years of American Independence.
+This was partly to serve as a symbol of French-American friendship (and let’s be honest, probably partly a thumbing of the nose at England!).

-Note that the museum is closed in January, so if you’re visiting Colmar in January, it’s a no-go.
+Tip: Note that the museum is closed in January, so if you’re visiting Colmar in January, it’s a no-go.
+That said, It’s open from 1st February to 31st December.
+Entry is around €5.

 Check out the Quartier des Tanneurs.

-Le Quartier des Tanneurs spreads from Rue des Tanneurs to Place de l’Ancienne Douane and makes a lovely winter walk.
+To stroll the area, here’s a rough route: Le Quartier des Tanneurs spreads from Rue des Tanneurs to Place de l’Ancienne Douane and makes a lovely winter walk.

 Stop at Koïfhus on Place de l’Ancienne Douane.

+As you’ll reach the very lively Place de l’Ancienne Douane, one landmark is bound to catch your eye: the Koïfhus, otherwise known as l’Ancienne Douane.
 This area used to be the business center of Colmar, with this particular building serving as the Chamber of Commerce and Industry — well, up until 1930.

-Prior to that, it was a meeting point for the deputies of Alsace, a warehouse, a bank, and home to the Magistrate.
+It’s had various lifetimes: prior to that, it was a meeting point for the deputies of Alsace, a warehouse, a bank, and home to the Magistrate.

 Amongst its many purposes, Koïfhus was also used to handle customs (hence the word ‘douane‘, which you may have noticed means ‘customs’ from visiting French airports!) — particularly as it enjoyed an ideal location at the junction of two main commerce streets.